 \subsubsection{Leveraging an external community for knowledge sharing and support provision}

-Concerning the practical process for releasing OSS, many guidelines provide rich advice both in itself, such as in New Zealand~\cite{newzealandgov2016inboundoutbound} and France~\cite{dinum2023doc}, but also by highlighting external sources of best practice, as done by Digitaliseringsstyrelsen in Denmark~\cite{danishgov2022vejledning}.
-In the former cases, the external ecosystem has further been actively involved in the development of the guidelines.
+Concerning the practical process for releasing OSS, many guidelines provide rich advice both in themselves, such as in New Zealand~\cite{newzealandgov2016inboundoutbound} and France~\cite{dinum2023doc}, but also by highlighting external sources of best practice, as done by Digitaliseringsstyrelsen in Denmark~\cite{danishgov2022vejledning}.
+In the former cases, the external ecosystem has been further actively involved in the development of the guidelines.
 In New Zealand, the guidelines stem from a crowdsourcing process facilitated by an external OSS expert who was brought in for the task.
-In France, the corresponding guidelines have been iteratively developed and validated through different actors inside and outside the government.
+In France, the corresponding guidelines have been iteratively developed and validated by various actors within and outside the government.

-An important source of knowledge in the process has been the BlueHats network, a cross-sector community of individuals and organizations focused on the adoption and development of OSS in the public sector~\cite{dinum2021Bluehats}.
-Related to BlueHats, the Free Software Unit at DINUM also facilitates a Free Software council, with experts and actors from across the public sector and larger OSS ecosystem.
+An important source of knowledge in the process has been the BlueHats network, a cross-sector community of individuals and organisations focused on the adoption and development of OSS in the public sector~\cite{dinum2021Bluehats}.
+Related to BlueHats, the Free Software Unit at DINUM also facilitates a Free Software council, bringing together experts and actors from across the public sector and the larger OSS ecosystem.
 The board's role is to provide advice on topics of concern within the intersection of OSS and digital transformation of the public sector~\cite{dinum2021council}.

 The case of Blue Hats exemplifies the importance and value of leveraging an external community to help support the implementation of OSS policies.
-The NOSAD network in Sweden provides another example of how public servants can interact and share knowledge amongst each other and together with the larger OSS ecosystem.
-The network facilitates regular meetups, operates communication channels, and an online knowledge base with resources to enable reuse and collaboration of OSS and open data.
-The Netherlands has adopted another network structure for knowledge sharing through their OSPO network which brings PSOs with internal OSPOs.
+The NOSAD network in Sweden provides another example of how public servants can interact and share knowledge among themselves and with the larger OSS ecosystem.
+The network facilitates regular meetups, operates communication channels, and has an online knowledge base with resources to enable reuse and collaboration of OSS and open data.
+The Netherlands has adopted another network structure for knowledge sharing through its OSPO network, which brings PSOs together with internal OSPOs.